Jake Fraley Player Props: Reds vs. Diamondbacks

 Jake Fraley At The Plate

-- Fraley has an RBI in 35 of 79 games this season, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Fraley has driven home a run in 36 games this season (45.0%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.